pantheon-systems/autotag/README.md

 * Use `-T/--pre-release-timestmap=` to append **timestamp** to the version.
 Allowed timetstamp formats are `datetime` (YYYYMMDDHHMMSS) or `epoch` (UNIX epoch timestamp in seconds).

+### Build metadata

+Optional SemVer build metadata can be appended to the version string after a `+` character using the `-m/--build-metadata` flag. eg: `v1.2.3+foo`

+Build metadata is subject to the rules outlined in the [Semver](https://semver.org/#spec-item-10) spec.

+A common uses might be the current git reference: `git rev-parse --short HEAD`.

+Multiple metadata items should be seperated by a `.`, eg: `foo.bar`

 Examples
 --------